equinor/ert/docs/getting_started/configuration/poly_new/guide.rst

 1. **Launch ERT**: Open ERT again and observe that the "Config Summary" now includes the name of the parameter set you've defined.

-2. **Start the Experiment**: Choose "Ensemble Experiment" in the "Simulation mode" and initiate the simulation.
+2. **Run Experiment**: Choose "Ensemble Experiment" in the "Simulation mode" and hit "Run Experiment".

-3. **Create Plot**: Once the simulations are complete, you have the option to press the "Create Plot" button either in the progress window or in the main window.
+3. **Create Plot**: Once the experiment is completed, press the "Create Plot" button either in the progress window or in the main window.
    This action will open the "Plotting" window.

 4. **View Distributions**: In the "Plotting" window, you can now observe the distributions of the three different parameters you created: ``COEFFS:a``, ``COEFFS:b``, and ``COEFFS:c``.